daniel-schroeder-dev/cwhq-python-email-series/emails/43__rounding-numbers.md

 ## Question

-A young Pythonista is working on a program that will implement the "Banker's Rounding" algorithm to round numbers in the form x.x to the nearest integer.
+A young Python programmer is working on a program that will implement the "Banker's Rounding" algorithm to round numbers in the form x.x to the nearest integer.
 The algorithm is as follows:

 ```text
 If the number is equidistant from the two nearest integers (i.e., ends in .5), round to the nearest even integer.